sichkar-valentyn/Unique-Words-Count/README.md

 <br/>`Total words = 22`
 <br/>`Total unique words = 19`

+Final results, are written into the file *results.txt* next to the main Python file, where also *Unique words* with *frequencies* are written.

 Also, *Bar Charts* are plotted as shown below.
 <br/>Pay attention!
 If there are a lot of *Unique words* they will not be visible on the plot.

-<br/>Final results, are written into the file *results.txt* next to the main Python file.

 ![Plotting results](https://github.com/sichkar-valentyn/Unique-Words-Count/plot.png)